CloudTrail concepts - Amazon CloudTrail

 Multi-Region and single-Region trails

-You can create two types of trails for an Amazon Web Services account: multi-Region trails and single-Region trails.
+You can create both multi-Region and single-Region trails for your Amazon Web Services account.

 Multi-Region trails